Executive Orders & Directives

 rodney.e.clark@UND.edu

-We encourage U.S. visa holders and permanent residents (green card holders) to use extreme caution and avoid unnecessary international travel at this time.
+We encourage U.S. visa holders and permanent residents (green card holders) to use caution at this time.
 Potential changes in travel restrictions and travel bans, visa procedures and processing, re-entry requirements and other travel-related delays may affect travelers’ ability to return to the U.S. as planned.
 An inability to re-enter the U.S. may impact employment status or the ability to pursue academic studies.
 UND is monitoring the situation closely and encourages individuals with questions to reach out to their immigration contacts.

 Employees and students who elect to travel internationally do so at their own risk.
 If you are traveling internationally for personal reasons, any UND owned property (laptops and electronics) must be left at UND.
 Employees traveling on UND related business may bring UND equipment but are required to complete the travel registration form and the International Travel Questionnaire which can be found on UND's Export Control webpage.
 The travel registration Form and Export Control Questionnaire are required regardless of citizenship status.